 Hjaltland has an active treasury management function, which operates in accordance with the Treasury Policy approved by the Committee of Management.
 Hjaltland manages its borrowing arrangements to ensure that it is always in a position to meet its financial obligations as they fall due, whilst minimising excess cash and liquid resources held.
-At 31 March 2020 Hjaltland had £2.95m in loan facilities agreed, but not yet drawn down.
+At 31 March 2021 Hjaltland had £3.1m in loan facilities agreed, but not yet drawn down.

 Hjaltland, as a matter of policy, does not enter into transactions of a speculative nature.
-At 31 March 2020, Hjaltland had a mix of fixed and variable rate finance, which it considers appropriate at this time.
-During the year the proportion of fixed rates to variable continued to be reviewed to take advantage of the low interest rates prevailing.
+At 31 March 2021, Hjaltland has a mix of fixed and variable rate finance, which it considers appropriate at this time.
+During the year the proportion of fixed rates to variable continued to be reviewed to take advantage of the prevailing low interest rates.